FabioDimola/Dungeon-Survival-VR-Game/README.md

 To view a demo of the complete VR game, please contact me directly.
 You could see some scripts and the Pitch Bible with some photo of the principal sceene and enemies.
 See the Video Demo at https://drive.google.com/file/d/1fdw1umP2ff_8M9ZBkBYp_bmgr0RwfRXk/view?usp=drive_link

+## Contact

+For more information, feedback, or inquiries, please contact me at fabio.dimola98@gmail.com
 ---

 Enjoy your adventure in VR! 🎮